statgen/SLURM-examples/README.md

 1. *My job is close to its time limit.
 How can I extend it?*

     Run `scontrol update jobid=<job id> TimeLimit=<days>-<hours>:<minutes>`.
-New time limit must be greater than the current!
+The new time limit must be greater than the current!
 Otherwise, SLURM will cancel your job immediately.
-If you don't have permission to run this command, then contact the administrator (in this case, please, do this at least one day before the time limit expires).
+If you don't have permission to run this command, then contact the administrator (in this case, please do this at least one day before the time limit expires).

 2. *What are these terms?*